Macdonald Index From Refined Kontsevich-Soibelman Operator: Introduction

 All known examples of interacting 4d $\mathcal{N}=2$ quantum field theories have a continuous moduli space of vacua known as the Coulomb branch.
 This is a singular manifold, and powerful techniques for analyzing the (protected or BPS) spectrum and dynamics of these theories may be derived from the operation of moving on this moduli space \cite{Seiberg:1994rs,Seiberg:1994aj}.
 In particular, many observables are related to representations of the monodromy group associated with the singularities.

 In this work, we will make use of such an object, the $q$-deformed version \footnote{The original Kontsevich-Soibelman operator was introduced in context of Donaldson-Thomas invariants in \cite{Kontsevich:2008fj} and used in context of 4d $\CN=2$ theories in \cite{Gaiotto:2010okc} to study wall crossing.} of the Kontsevich-Soibelman monodromy operator $M(q)$ \cite{Dimofte:2009bv,Dimofte:2009tm}, to understand the spectrum of BPS states in these theories \cite{Gaiotto:2010okc}.
 In particular, we will focus on superconformal field theories, where the full $\text{SU}(2)\times \mathrm{U}(1)$ symmetry is non-anomalous and by virtue of the state-operator correspondence, one may study BPS local operators.
 Furthermore, in such SCFTs, the monodromy operator satisfies $M^r=I$ for some finite positive integer $r$ \cite{Cecotti:2010fi,Cecotti:2015lab}.
-We will propose a prescription to generalize this operator for a ``special'' class of 4d $\mathcal{N}=2$ SCFTs.
-We will use this generalized operator to study the Schur subsector of the local operator spectrum of these theories \cite{Beem:2013sza}, and compute a refined counting function associated with this sector known as the Macdonald index \cite{Gadde:2011uv}.
-See \cite{Buican:2015tda,Bhargava:2023hsc,Song:2016yfd,Andrews:2025krn,Kang:2025zub} for other existing ways of computing the Macdonald index of 4d $\CN=2$ theories.
-We expect a similar generalization to work for a much larger class of SCFTs, and present our results here as preparation for future work. \\\\ \textit{Note Added.} After we submitted our paper to the arxiv, the paper \cite{Kim:2025klh} appeared which also conjectures expressions for the Macdonald indices of $(A_1,\mathfrak{g})$ theories using the KS monodromy operator.
+We will make use of a counting function that tracks the multiplicities of various superconformal representations that appear in the spectrum of local operators in the theory (note that the superconformal index has ambiguities associated with degeneracies and mutually cancelling contributions).
+The superconformal index becomes more unambiguous when enumerating the operator content for more protected local operators (like half-BPS operators).
+We will focus here on quarter-BPS operators where there are some ambiguities, so that these lie at the present threshold of our ability to reconstruct from the index.